CocktailPi installation

 Install the OS

 The first step is to install the operating system.
 For this you need a SD-card, that you can put into your Raspberry Pi.
-Before the raspberry Pi is able to start, we need to flash the operating system on the SD-card first.
+Before the raspberry Pi is able to start, we need to flash the operating system on the SD-card.
 To flash the OS we can use the official Raspberry Pi Imager.

 When selecting the operating system click on: